MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security.md

 In addition to the policy rules, compliance policies support:

 - [Locations](../protect/use-network-locations.md) that you define in Intune.
 When you use locations with a compliance policy, policy can ensure devices are connected to a work network to be compliant.
-- [Actions for non-compliance](../protect/actions-for-noncompliance.md) that are a time-ordered sequence of actions to apply to non-compliant devices.
+- [Actions for non-compliance](../protect/actions-for-noncompliance.md).
+These actions are a time-ordered sequence of actions to apply to non-compliant devices.
 Actions include sending email or notifications to alert device users about non-compliance, remotely locking devices, or even retiring non-compliant devices and removing any company data that might be on it.

 When you integrate Intune with Azure AD [conditional access policies](#configure-conditional-access) to enforce compliance policies, Conditional access can use the compliance data to gate access to corporate resources for both managed devices, and from devices that you don't manage.

 To learn more, see [Set rules on devices to allow access to resources in your organization using Intune](../protect/device-compliance-get-started.md).

 Device compliance policies are one of several methods in Intune to configure settings on devices.
-When managing settings, it's important to understand what other methods are in use in your environment that can configure your devices, and avoid conflicts.
+When managing settings, it's important to understand what other methods are in use in your environment that can configure your devices, and to avoid conflicts.
 See [Avoid policy conflicts](#avoid-policy-conflicts) later in this article.

 ## Configure conditional access